FlynnOConnell/.dotfiles/README.md

 - Uniquitous platform independent installation (MacOS, Linux, Windows, WSL2)
 - No external dependencies, click and go

+Linux, macOS, and WSL2 can all be ran with the install script.
+With windows, this led to too much trouble than it was worth so instead these configs can be applied manually through powershell scripts running the install.bat file.

 ## Tools

 - [dotbot](https://github.com/anishathalye/dotbot)